chatchatabc/spring-mybatis-account-module/README.md

         docker compose up
     ```
  3. check application.properties in the `/src/main/resources` if the port on `spring.datasource.url` is the same as the port assigned on the docker container
- 4. Build then run the application
+ 4. Build then run the application (Automatically creates table needed to store data if it does not exist)

 ## Issues